exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

 - scalable architecture
 - modern stack

-## How do I get connected to the Monitoring Service
+## How do I get connected to Exasol's Cloud Monitoring?
-If you are interested in getting connected to the Monitoring Service, just [open a case](https://exasol.my.site.com/s/create-new-case?language=en_US) with us expressing your interest.
+If you are interested in getting connected, just [open a case](https://exasol.my.site.com/s/create-new-case?language=en_US) with us expressing your interest.
 During the processing of the case, you will need to work with your internal teams to allow your Exasol clusters to connect to Exasol's host harvester.exasol.com via the following public data gateway ports (TCP):
    - 9092
    - 10016
    - 10019